Transplanting Trees & Shrubs

 Another good time to transplant is in late fall and early winter, before the ground is completely frozen, but after the plant has gone dormant.

 Transplanting season can be very short, depending on where you live.
 So it's important to really pay attention to the weather forecast and to keep an eye on your plants.
 Once they brake dormancy in the spring and begin to leaf out, I suggest you abandon your transplanting efforts until the fall.

 Have your new location dug and prepared prior to digging up your existing plant.
 If you are transplanting a tree, do not amend the soil with compost.
 You want the new roots to grow out of the hole.
-If the hole is well amended with compost, the roots will not venture out of the hole as they should and the tree will have a weak root system and may be subject to blowing over easily.
-Instead, spread a half an inch of compost over the top of the soil after planting, acting as a mulch.
+If the hole is well amended with compost, the roots will not venture out of the hole as they should and the tree will have a weak root system and will be susceptible to droght and may be subject to blowing over easily.
+Instead, spread a half an inch of compost over the top of the soil after planting, using the compost as a mulch.

 It could take a full year or two for the tree or shrub that you moved to get established again.
 You will need to water during periods of drought (at least 1" a week, more if it's hot).
 Don't use synthetic fertilizers.
 Compost or compost tea will be all your tree or shrub needs to get established.
 If it's a flowering tree or shrub, you may want to clip off any flower buds for that year.
 I know it's hard to do, but it will help your plant in the long run.
 If you want to avoid that, then transplant spring flowering plants in the fall and summer or fall flowering plants in the spring.

 In my next gardening article, I talk about root pruning, which can greatly increase the survival rate of larger trees and shrubs.